 Since this is also editable, you can use your existing food processor.
 If you don't have a food processor, you can combine all the ingredients in a small bowl.

-Of course you can substitute the coconut oil with your favorite oil, if you don’t have coconut oil on hand.
-If you use any other oil and the mixture seems a little to wet, just add more sugar.
+Of course, you can substitute the coconut oil with your favorite oil, if you don’t have coconut oil on hand.
+If you use any other oil and the mixture seems a little too wet, just add more sugar.